Ulmus × hollandica 'Superba': Description

-Berndt (1915) reported that "U. montana superba, a tree known in the Magdeburg region as Ulmus praestans", was "easy to confuse with" the similarly fastigiate but less vigorous U. glabra fastigiata.
+Berndt (1915) reported that "U. montana superba, a tree known in the Magdeburg region as Ulmus praestans", was "easy to confuse with" the similarly fastigiate but less vigorous U. glabra Mill. fastigiata.
 The leaves of the former are "less broad and slightly lighter in colour, smoother, finer and more evenly veined".

 Pests and diseases

 No cultivar called 'Superba' is noted to have any resistance to Dutch elm disease.

 Cultivation

 An "Ulmus montana glabra major, the Canterbury Seedling", was described at the Royal Victoria Park, Bath (Royal Avenue), in 1857 and 1902.

 A hybrid 'Superba' from Späth was introduced to the UK at Kew Gardens in 1900.
 Given Späth's pre-1912 naming error, it is not clear whether one planting of U. montana superba at the Dominion Arboretum, Ottawa, Canada, in 1896, sourced from Späth, was the hybrid or the wych 'Superba'.
-The specimen (no. 42304) maintained as part of a low hedge at Wakehurst Place, Sussex (2020), grown from a cutting from Ottawa donated in 1949, is, however, listed as the hybrid 'Superba', suggesting that 1896 Ottawa planting may likewise have been the hybrid.
+The specimen (no. 42304) maintained as part of a low hedge at Wakehurst Place, Sussex (2020), grown from a cutting from Ottawa donated in 1949, is, however, listed as the hybrid 'Superba', suggesting that the 1896 Ottawa planting may likewise have been the hybrid.
 Herbarium specimens show that three hybrid U. montana superba were sent by Späth to the Royal Botanic Garden Edinburgh in 1902; these may survive in Edinburgh, as it was the practice of the Garden to distribute trees about the city (viz. the Wentworth Elm); the current list of Living Accessions held in the Garden per se does not list the plant.
+Henry noted that a tree grown at Kew labelled U. montana macrophylla fastigiata was similar in all respects to Späth's 'Superba'.
+A 'Superba' is not on any accessions list of identified surviving trees in the UK, save the specimen maintained as part of a low hedge at Wakehurst Place.

 As well as the Magdeburg plantings and the post-war Späth distribution noted above, the Hesse Nursery of Weener, Germany, supplied U. praestans Schoch in the 1930s, resuming supply of the cultivar after the Second World War.
 Fifty-four U. × hollandica 'Superba' were planted in Dalgas Boulevard, Frederiksberg, Copenhagen, Denmark, in 1920, in the section of the boulevard north of the railway viaduct, with some specimens surviving to 1985.
 Heybroek reported (1963) that 'Praestans' was regularly planted in Schleswig.

-Henry noted that a tree grown at Kew labelled U. montana macrophylla fastigiata was similar in all respects to Späth's 'Superba'.
-A 'Superba' is not on any accessions list of identified surviving trees in the UK, save the specimen maintained as part of a low hedge at Wakehurst Place.
+A specimen stood in Garfield Park, Washington D.C., in the mid-20th century.